asgiraldoc/PiCoHaemoGen/README.md

-# PacBioPipeLine
-PiCoHaemoGen: PacBio-integrated Computational Pipeline for Haemosporida Mitochondrial Genome Analysis
+# PiCoHaemoGen: PacBio-integrated Computational Pipeline for Haemosporida Mitochondrial Genome Analysis

 PiCoHaemoGen is a computational pipeline designed to analyze PacBio sequenced Haemosporida mitochondrial genomes.
 It executes a sequence of operations that involves correcting sequence direction, generating a consensus sequence for each genetic cluster discovered by a Variational Autoencoder (VAE), a machine learning model for sequence clustering.